tshepang/blog/content/misc/another visit to Eastern Cape.rst

 I have never seen a family quite like this.
 My own (maternal) family is quite close, but definitely not as kindly as this one.
 And by the way, there are no exceptions.
-The love they have, and express, for each other is... damn I wish I was a better writer.
+The love they have, and express, for each other is... damn I wish I could express self better.

 I met Bongo again, and the guy's character hasn't changed a bit... maybe even more shy than last time, I can't tell.
 Lwazi and Siya weren't there